Let’s clarify a few things about the SPO right off the bat.

 - If we were both having to pay for after-school child care, she would also be shouldering the bulk of the expense, since most of my time is on Saturday and Sunday.

 As a trade for the money, the other partner is supposed to take care of clothing and supplies.
 And for the most part, doctor and dentist visits will happen during their extended kid-time.

 The hardest part is missing your kids.
 Not having access to them every night to tuck them in, hear about their day, whatever.

-- On the off week the NCO gets the kids for one night.
-This is a pain on everyone.
+- On the off week, the NCO gets the kids for one night.
+This is a pain for everyone.
 Less than the pain of not seeing them at all, but doing the house shuffle for one night is hard.
 Better than nothing, but not ideal.

 If I had it to do all over again, I’d probably argue with the counselor and my ex-wife and negotiate something a bit more even.
 You will be advised not to do this.
 “It’s easier for everyone if you just accept this plan, it’s been working for families for years.”
 And they might even tell you, “If you go to court, the mom usually gets the SPO to start with, unless there are extenuating circumstances.”
 And what they mean by that, is unless you are ready to fight.